 - The doctor will visit to confirm death

-- Contact Secure Haven Funeral Directors to carry out the removal back to the Chapel of Rest
+- Contact Secure Haven Funeral Directors to carry out the removal and bring into our care

 Once the doctor has confirmed the death, you will be able to advise the bereavement office if the funeral service will be a burial or cremation and who your preferred funeral director is.
 If cremation, medical forms will be ordered and completed by two doctors before the deceased is clear for removal from the hospital mortuary.